-The question regarding intended effects is designed to crystallise the information about the outcome potential of the projects without limiting the scope only on the immediate impacts.
-Instead, the kind of change directed to specific social groups is emphasised in order to measure the social ambitions of the study.
-Improving the understanding as well as raising awareness in the general population is by far the most frequently selected category (79 and 50 times).
+We inquired about intended changes to investigate potential project outcomes, both in the long and short term.
+Improving the understanding as well as raising awareness in the general population is by far the most frequently selected category (79 and 50 times respectively).
 Other arguably stronger types of changes (attitude and behaviour) are occurring relatively less frequent among all of the defined societal actor categories.
-However, 31 respondents note the intended effect (or one of the intended effects) of their research project was a behaviour change among the policymakers and/or public administration.
+However, 31 respondents note the intended effect (or one of the intended effects) of their research project was a behaviour change among policymakers and/or public administration.

 We assume [H] that the nature of involvement of the societal groups is correlated with the intended effects, or in other words, we are expecting to see a higher order of involvement with higher levels of intended effect for a specific group.